qhjqhj00/SIGIR2021-Pchatbot/README.md

 md5: cd443951973f47f5614df298e6e416da

-**Please fill in the application form and send it to the contact mail, we will then send download links to you.**
+**Please fill in the application form and send it to the contact mail, we will then send download links to you.
+Note that the application form should be signed by the person in charge of your research group.**
 **We will update the download password regularly.**

 [Application Form](https://github.com/qhjqhj00/Pchatbot/blob/main/application.pdf)